opensearch-project/documentation-website/_observing-your-data/prometheusmetrics.md

 ## Creating a connection to Prometheus

-You can create a connection from [Prometheus](https://prometheus.io/) to OpenSearch via the SQL plugin in order to view metrics collected from Prometheus in OpenSearch Dashboards.
+You can create a connection from [Prometheus](https://prometheus.io/) to OpenSearch using the SQL plugin in order to view metrics collected from Prometheus in OpenSearch Dashboards.

 ![Prometheus example 1]({{site.url}}{{site.baseurl}}/images/metrics/metrics4.png)